lemoinem/lemoinem.github.com/_posts/2017-04-22-REST-APIs-authentication-and-security.md

 ---

 I am, finally, starting to look at developing REST APIs as the backend of a Web Apps.
-I'm certainly not the first and the community as already been developing great tools and technologies for this.
+I'm certainly not the first and the community has already been developing great tools and technologies for this.

 In particular, given my background with PHP and Symfony, I've been looking at: